 Dr. Chip Stanek began attending Evangel University 20 years ago to study Broadcasting and Drama.
 Today, he teaches alongside many of the professors he once studied under.

 Stanek attended Evangel from 1994 to 1997.
-During his time as a student he was heavily involved in ECTV and KECC radio, as well as several of the university’s plays.
+During his time as a student he was heavily involved in EUTV and KECC radio, as well as several of the university’s plays.
 Following graduation, Stanek worked in Chicago before returning to earn his master’s from Missouri State University.